 Current monetary assets and liabilities denominated in foreign currencies are translated into Canadian dollars at exchange rates prevailing at the statement of financial position date.
 Revenue and expenses are translated at rates approximating the rates of exchange prevailing on the date of the related transaction.
-Adjustments arising on the translation of foreign currencies are included in the statement of activities.
+Adjustments arising on the translation of foreign currencies are included in the statement of activities and changes in fund balances.